-As described in Section 3.6 Document Control, all documents shall reside in designated areas within the laboratory.
+As described in Section 3.6 Document Control, all documents shall reside in designated areas within the laboratory or LIMS, as applicable.
 The revision numbers listed are current as of the preparation of this Quality Management Plan.
 However, they shall be annually reviewed and, if necessary, revised to ensure continuing suitability and compliance with applicable requirements.
 The most current, approved, revision of controlled documents should always be referred to when planning or performing environmental data collection activities.
 Existing text may be altered or added by hand by the Executive Director.
 Amendments must be clearly marked, initialed and dated and revised documents reissued as soon as possible.
 The document control system ensures that only the most recent revisions are available to the appropriate personnel, revisions are timely, and receive the required approvals.
-The Quality Assurance Officer (Executive Director) is responsible for the document control system and keeps a master list of the location of all documents and their current revision.
-The Executive Director approves all newly released documents and revised documents.
-Any employee can request a change to a document.
-Obsolete documents may be retained for legal reasons or for knowledge preservation.
-The QAO stores retained obsolete documents outside of work areas.
-All documents produced by the laboratory will contain the following information: effective date, revision number, document number, page numbers (including total number of pages), and document title.